Johann Reuchlin: Teaching and writing career

-At Basel Reuchlin took his master's degree (1477), and began to lecture with success, teaching a more classical Latin than was then common in German schools, and explaining Aristotle in Greek.
-His studies in this language had been continued at Basel under Andronicus Contoblacas.
+At Basel, Reuchlin took his master's degree in 1477 and began to lecture, teaching a more classical Latin than was then common in German schools, and explaining Aristotle in Greek.
+He continued his Greek studies at Basel under Andronicus Contoblacas.
 In Basel he made the acquaintance of the bookseller Johann Amerbach, for whom he prepared a Latin lexicon (Vocabularius Breviloquus, 1st edition, 1475–76), which ran through many editions.
 This first publication, and Reuchlin's account of his teaching at Basel in a letter to Cardinal Adrian (Adriano Castellesi) in February 1518, show that he had already found his life's work.
 He was a born teacher, and this work was not to be done mainly from the professor's chair.

 By 1477, Reuchlin had left Basel to seek further Greek training with George Hermonymus in Paris, and to learn to write a fair Greek hand that he might support himself by copying manuscripts.
 And now he felt that he must choose a profession.
 His choice fell on law, and he was thus led to the great school of Orléans (1478), and finally to Poitiers, where he became licentiate in July 1481.

 From Poitiers, Reuchlin went in December 1481 to Tübingen with the intention of becoming a teacher in the local university, but his friends recommended him to Count Eberhard of Württemberg, who was about to travel to Italy and required an interpreter.
 Reuchlin was selected for this post, and in February 1482 left Stuttgart for Florence and Rome.
 The journey lasted but a few months, but it brought the German scholar into contact with several learned Italians, especially at the Medicean Academy in Florence; his connection with the count became permanent, and after his return to Stuttgart he received important posts at Eberhard's court.
 About this time, he appears to have married, but little is known of his married life.
 He left no children, but in later years, his sister's grandson Philipp Melanchthon was like a son to him until the Reformation estranged them.

 In 1490, he was again in Italy.
 Here he saw Pico della Mirandola, to whose Kabbalistic doctrines he afterward became heir, and made a friend of the pope's secretary, Jakob Questenberg, which was of service to him in his later troubles.
 Again in 1492 he was employed on an embassy to the emperor Frederick at Linz, and here he began to read Hebrew with the emperor's Jewish physician Jakob ben Jehiel Loans, whose instruction laid the basis of that thorough knowledge which Reuchlin afterward improved on his third visit to Rome in 1498 by the instruction of Obadja Sforno of Cesena.
 In 1494, his rising reputation was greatly enhanced by the publication of De Verbo Mirifico.